-Yes, in general, AWS is HIPAA-compliant.
-The platform has many layers of operational and physical security to provide the integrity and safety of customer data.
-But simple usage of AWS services doesn’t ensure your solution being HIPAA compliant.
-When your AWS-based system deals with ePHI, you must follow the AWS HIPAA security requirements and regulations.
+Yes, in general, AWS is a HIPAA-compliant platform.
+It has many layers of operational and physical security to provide the integrity and safety of customer data.
+But simple usage of AWS services doesn’t ensure HIPAA compliance of your solution being HIPAA compliant.
+When your AWS-based system deals with ePHI, you must follow the AWS HIPAA technical requirements and regulations.

 The AWS HIPAA compliance is dependent on how it is used.
 AWS helps to build high-load systems that process vast amounts of ePHI under HIPAA.
 But, AWS only assumes responsibility for physical hardware security controls of a limited number of covered services.

 The AWS shared responsibility model means to increase the total security level of Amazon’s cloud infrastructure.

 Amazon handles managing the infrastructure components and physical security of the AWS data centers.
 The customers are responsible for security and HIPAA-compliant configuration of cloud services.
 Let’s consider the shared responsibility model in more detail.

 Amazon is in charge of physical security of AWS cloud infrastructure.
 They manage the following areas: